IndigoCoding/magento2-module-connection-extend/README.md

 ```

 ## Usage
+### Magento split database (checkout, sales) for Magento Open Source

+After the installation, setup sales and/or checkout connection(s) and resource(s) by modifying app/etc/env.php file, and
+create schemas (defined in env.php) + grant permission to database user.

+If module PayPal_Braintree is enabled, delete its entry in setup_module table.

+Run php bin/magento setup:upgrade.

+### User-defined resources
-After the installation, Go to The Magento 2 admin panel
+After the installation, Go to The Magento 2 admin panel.

 Go to Stores -> Settings -> Configuration, under tab Advanced -> System -> Connection Extend Configuration.
 In
 Connection Extend List setting, enter the list of resource name as string, separated by a comma.

 Setup new connection and resource by modifying app/etc/env.php file (new resource key must be the same as configured
-above)
+above), and creating schema (defined in env.php) + grant permission to database user.

 Put the new resource name in db_schema.xml file whenever needed and enjoy!